Umberto Nobile: Later life

 In July 1931, Nobile took part in the expedition of the Soviet icebreaker Malygin to Franz Josef Land and the northern Kara Sea.
 He moved to the Soviet Union in 1932, and lived there for nearly five years to work on the Soviet semi-rigid airship program.
 Few details of the program have been documented, but Nobile supervised the manufacturing of three airships, including SSSR-V6 OSOAVIAKhIM, and designed two others that were intended for military use.

 Nobile returned to Italy in December 1936, after he had been appointed as a member of the Pontificial Academy of Sciences.
 For a few months he also worked on aviation projects with Caproni, including methods to recover from a spin and an aircraft that could carry a MAS (motorboat) or a tank.

 Due to the hostility of the Fascist government, Nobile moved to the United States in 1939 to teach at Lewis University (at the time called Lewis Holy Name School of Aeronautics due to its aviation-focused curriculum) in Romeoville and in Chicago.
 He was permitted to remain in the US after Italy declared war on the United States, but declined the offer of US citizenship and opted to return to Europe in May, 1942.
 Following a brief stay in Rome he moved to Spain, where he remained until Mussolini was deposed, after which he made his definite return to his native country.

 In 1945, the Italian air force cleared Nobile of all charges related to the Italia crash, and not only reinstated him at his former rank as major general, but promoted him to lieutenant general and awarded him back pay dating to 1928.
 The following year he was elected to the Constituent Assembly as independent candidate in the lists of the Italian Communist Party.
 In that capacity he was part of the 75-member Committee that produced the main draft of the Italian Constitution.

 In 1948, Nobile returned to teaching at the University of Naples, where he studied and taught aeronautical and astronautical subjects.
 He continued giving interviews and writing books and articles until his death, without managing to fully sway public opinion and some military experts of his version of the events of his polar expeditions.

 Nobile died in Rome on 30 July 1978, aged 93, shortly after the celebrations for the fiftieth anniversary of his two expeditions.
 The Italian Air Force Museum at Vigna di Valle has a large permanent exhibition on his achievements.
 A museum in his hometown of Lauro collects his documents and memorabilia.

 Personal life

 Nobile was married to Carlotta Ferraiolo, daughter of a wealthy notary from Teano and ten years his senior, from 1916 until her death in 1934.
-Together they had a daughter, Maria.
-In 1959 he remarried with Gertrude Stolp, a German woman whom he had met in Spain in 1943 and who later became chief librarian at the headquarters of the Food and Agriculture Organization in Rome.
+Together they had a daughter.
+In 1959 he remarried to Gertrude Stolp, a German woman whom he had met in Spain in 1943 and who later became chief librarian at the headquarters of the Food and Agriculture Organization in Rome.